 Placing her boy in the care of the priest Eli, Hannah returned home again with empty arms.

 Even though Hannah would see Samuel each year at the feasts, it would have been heartrending to leave the son she had cared for every day for three years.

 And yet, she knew from the beginning the day would come.
 Samuel was not hers to keep.
 In reality, no child is.

 Giving Your Child Back to God

 Hannah’s release of Samuel reveals the attitude all godly parents should adopt.

 - Sons and daughters are like arrows to be aimed . . . and then released (Psalm 127:3–5).

 - Children are not ours to keep, but ours to develop for God’s glory.

 In surrendering a child to God’s purposes, the humble parent bows not in an admission of defeat but, like Hannah, in an act of worship.

 Question: What helps you give your child to God?
-You can leave a comment by clicking here.
+To leave a comment, just click here.